cypress-io/cypress-documentation/source/guides/dashboard/runs.md

 # Archiving runs

 Runs that have been cancelled or are in an errored state can be archived from the Dashboard.
-Archiving a run will remove it from the run list and Analytics reporting.
+Archiving a run will remove it from the run list and {% url "Analytics" analytics %} reporting.

 Archived runs can still be accessed by the URL to that run.
 The format is: